Kashifhussainjamali/Foodpanda-Clone/README.md

 # Foodpanda-Clone

-Created Foodpanda clone with the help of React & Bootstrap have uploaded the file and templete video bellow
+Created Foodpanda clone with using React have uploaded the file and templete video bellow